 How sentiment analysis can improve your online reputation

-Once you understand people’s feelings towards your brand, you will be able to develop a targeted reputation management strategy.
+Once you understand people’s feelings toward your brand, you will be able to develop a targeted reputation management strategy.
 In reputation management, we can use sentiment analysis techniques beyond the scope of social media.
 We look at sentiment in the context of search results and visibility.
-Something with a strongly negative sentiment that is far back in search results is less of a threat than something of slightly negative sentiment that sits at the top of page one in Google or Bing.
+Something with a strongly negative sentiment that is far back in search results is less of a threat than something with a slightly negative sentiment that sits at the top of page one in Google or Bing.

 We are conducting sentiment analysis every time we read a post, comment, or review.
 We determine the tone of the post – usually without even having to think about it – and we react accordingly by responding to the original post, reworking the strategy, etc. Sentiment analysis tools help us to streamline this process and conduct it at scale.